mobiliabrus/tourbook/docs/2-tour.md

 <a-flight flight="AK6269" departure="TWU" destination="BKI" departure-time="2014-01-12 10:15" arrive-time="2014-01-12 11:05"></a-flight>

+Upon my return to Kota Kinabalu, the room was empty.
+As evening approached, I ran into Marilyn coming back, and we made plans to have dinner together.
+After our meal, she suggested going to a nearby spot for a couple of drinks.

 ### SALT DOG

-I went to dinner with her, and then followed her to an open-air bar.
+I followed her to an open-air bar.
 We talked about some things, such as her experience in China and why she wanted to go back to France.
 She recommended a wine that was soaked in salt, and she was surprised that I finished it so quickly and ordered another one.
 Afterwards, we walked back to the hostel along the road.
 When I entered the room, she was video chatting with her boyfriend on the bed, and I said hello.

 ```<a-map>
 walking:5.982953, 116.076504,Bar|5.9833774,116.0776038,Borneo Backpackers